hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Benson.md

 * Fulton St
 * Canal St

-&nbsp;&nbsp;&nbsp;This list can be amended of course, according to our client's feedback and their overall manpower as well as volunteer's availability.
-Our team's next step for our hypothetical client would be to put together an effective marketing street based on these factors and, given a refined list of high-priority stations, could do further analysis similar to that which we did for Grand Central Station.
+&nbsp;&nbsp;&nbsp;This list can be amended according to our client's feedback and their overall manpower as well as volunteer's availability.
+Our team's next step for our hypothetical client would be to put together an effective marketing strategy based on these factors and, given a refined list of high-priority stations, could do further analysis similar to that which we did for Grand Central Station.
 This would allow us to recommend specific days of the week and hours in which we can expect the most traffick and thereby optimally set the street teams up for success.